inasafe/inasafe-doc/docs/source/training/socialisation/run_intermediate_inasafe.rst

    :align: center
    :width: 300 pt

-Looking at the **Detailed building type report** (pictured above) we only see two districts in Jakarta (Jakarta Timur and Jakarta Selatan).
-Your results may differ since it depend on the analysis area selected and also the aggregation layer that you used for analysis.
+Look at the **Detailed building type report** (picture above) it shows that five districts in Jakarta are affected by flood.
+Your results may vary since it depend on the analysis area selected and also the aggregation layer that you used for analysis.

 |project_name| did not separate the impact result into three categories as in
-the :ref:`Run Basic InaSAFE <run_basic_inasafe>` because in the previous exercise we used raster data containing flood depth in each pixel yet in this exercise, the hazard data that we use only depicts affected areas.
+the :ref:`Run Basic InaSAFE <run_basic_inasafe>` because in the previous exercise we used raster data containing information of flood depth in each pixel yet in this exercise, the hazard data that we use only depicts affected areas.
 Therefore, |project_name| will calculate how many buildings are inside the affected area but not level of impact on each building.